alb09/hugo-knowledge-base/content/posts/fast-updates-arch-linux.md

 draft: false
 ---

-I just found the `reflector` cli tool which can help you manage the mirrorlist in Arch.
-Just wow, it is so fast to update anything, it feels like a breeze.
+I just found the reflector cli tool which can help you manage the mirrorlist in Arch.
+Just wow, it is so fast to update anything now, it feels like a breeze.
 <!--more-->

+>[!FYI]
+>Changing a the mirrorlist (list of update servers) to a nearby located mirror resolves in faster updates.
+Really amazing!

 Quick setup: